Anand Abhyankar

-Anand Abhyankar (2 June 1963 – 24 December 2012) was an Indian Marathi film, television and theatre actor.
+Anand Abhyankar (2 June 1963 – 24 December 2012) was an Indian actor who appeared in Marathi film, television and theatre.
 He starred in films such as Spandan (2012), Balgandharva (2011), Matichya Chuli (2006), Vaastav (1999) and Jis Desh Mein Ganga Rehta Hain.
 On television, he is known for his roles in Mala Sasu Havi, Taarak Mehta Ka Ooltah Chashmah, Fu Bai Fu, Avaghachi Sansar and Asambhav.

 Abhyankar died on 24 December 2012 in a car crash on the Mumbai-Pune expressway near the Urse toll booth.

+Early life and education

+Abhyankar was born and brought up in Nagpur, Maharashtra in a middle-class family to parents, Moreshwar and Ashadevi, on 2 June 1963.
+His father was a labour welfare officer and his mother worked at the Indian Postal Service.
+Abhyankar completed his schooling from Nagpur and moved to Pune, Maharashtra to study commerce from the Garware College.
+He worked at Bajaj Auto for over two years before turning to acting professionally.

 Career

-Abhyankar developed his interest in acting while graduating from Pune, where he worked in a few plays performed in his college.
+Abhyankar developed interest in acting while in college while performing in plays.
 Later, he joined various theatre groups.
 His first big break came with the commercial play Kuryat Sada Tingalam.
 Written by Shivraj Gorle, this comedy play was produced by Rasikraj Productions and directed by Mangesh Kadam.
 The play also starred actors Mohan Joshi and Suhasini Deshpande.
 The play was successful and performed more than 1000 shows.
-Later, Abhyankar also performed in the Marathi play Aai Retire Hotey, alongside actress Bhakti Barve; this show was performed more than 950 times.
-He also played the notable roles of Paropkari Gampu and Gaja Khot for the theatrical adaptations of the book Vyakti Aani Valli, written by Pu La Deshpande.
+Abhyankar also performed in the Marathi play Aai Retire Hotey, alongside actress Bhakti Barve; this show was performed more than 950 times.
+He also played Paropkari Gampu and Gaja Khot for the theatrical adaptations of the book Vyakti Aani Valli written by Pu La Deshpande.

 Abhyankar also played various cameo and side roles in many Marathi as well as Hindi films.
-His commercial hit Bollywood films include Vaastav (1999) and Jis Desh Mein Ganga Rehta Hain (2000), both directed by Mahesh Manjrekar.
+His Bollywood films include Vaastav (1999) and Jis Desh Mein Ganga Rehta Hain (2000), both directed by Mahesh Manjrekar.
 He was seen in a few commercial advertisements as well.
 His film career in Marathi spanned from comedy, serious to character roles.
 In the 2006 film Matichya Chuli, he replaced the deceased actor Sudhir Joshi.
 The film thus has the same character played by two different actors.
 He also directed one Marathi film, Majhi Vithai Mauli.

 Abhyankar starred in various Marathi television shows.
 His earliest roles include the show Gharkul that aired on DD Sahyadri.
 His recent role of Dinanath Shashtri from the serial Asambhav (2009) was of an 85-year-old man, almost double his age.
-His portrayal of a man suffering with Parkinson's disease, with a shivering body language was highly appreciated and won him awards.
+His portrayal of a man suffering with Parkinson's disease was highly appreciated and won him awards.
 He also participated in the comedy competitive show Fu Bai Fu, paired with actress Supriya Pathare.
 Before his death in December 2012, Abhyankar was seen playing a character role in the Zee Marathi's show Mala Sasu Havi, alongside actress Asawari Joshi, which was later played by Rajan Bhise.
 His last Marathi film Gadbad Gondhal, directed by Yogesh Dattatraya Gosavi has released in 2018.